Agetuni/CoffeeAndCodeAnnualMeeting/README.md

 # Coffee and Code Annual meeting

 > Coffee and Code helds annual meeting every year.
 This website gives detail information on the annual meeting.
-Users all over the world can see who are the choosen featured speakers and previous events.
+Users all over the world can see who are the choosen featured speakers and detail infromation about previous events.

 ## Built With